emanuelefirmani/get-git-english/docs/obiettivo_2.rst

 Target 2: diverging
 ###################

-Using a graphic convention that is very common in git's literature, we could represent the present situation in your repository with
+Using a graphic convention, very common in git's literature, we could represent the present situation in your repository with

     **A**---B